Frequently Asked Questions

 Student Loans & Benefits

 Plan 1: £26,900.
 Plan 2: £29,385.
-Plan 5 (New): £25,000 — 2026 is the first year post-2023 students officially start repaying.
-Postgraduate: £21,000 (repaid at 6%).
+Plan 5 (New): £25,000.
+2026 is the first year post-2023 students repay under these terms.
+Postgraduate: £21,000 (at 6%).

-This is known as a "Marginal Tax Cliff."
+This is a "Marginal Tax Cliff."